Psalms For Life

 For not a single thing they say is true—

-their hearts are totally malignant
+their hearts are utterly malignant

 their throats an open grave